 function in the corresponding backend.
 An example of how to use

-extensions can be found in hardware/interfaces/tests/extension/vibrator.
+extensions can be found in

-Major AIDL/HIDL differences
+Major AIDL and HIDL differences

 When using AIDL HALs or using AIDL HAL interfaces, be aware of the differences compared to writing HIDL HALs.